kubewarden/docs/docs/writing-policies/rust/05-mutation-policy.md

       image: nginx:latest
 ```

-Will lead to the creation of this Pod:
+Leads to the mutation and creation of this Pod:

 ```yaml
 apiVersion: v1